Newcastle United F.C. in European football

 Newcastle United F.C. first played European football with their appearance in the 1968–69 Inter-Cities Fairs Cup, a competition which they won.
 Their first Champions League appearance came in 1997–98.
 Newcastle's first and last appearance in the Cup Winners' Cup came in 1998–99.

-According to UEFA their only official UEFA title was won in the UEFA Intertoto Cup.

-As of the 2017–18 season, they have played a total of 16 seasons in European football.
+As of the 2025–26 season, they have played a total of 18 seasons in European football.
 Alan Shearer is the club's leading goalscorer in European competition with 30 goals.
-Shay Given has made the most appearances in European competition for Newcastle with 54.
+Shay Given has made the most appearances in European competition for Newcastle with 98.